vmc-project/vmc-documentation/content/user-guide/geant4_vmc/geometry-definition-navigation.md

 The first (newer) way is recommended for new users, the way via VMC is kept for a backward compatibility.

 Since the version 2.0, user can choose between Geant4 native navigation and G4Root navigation, if geometry is define via TGeo.
-The choice of the navigation is done via the option specified with creating <a href="http://ivana.home.cern.ch/ivana/g4vmc_html/classTG4RunConfiguration.html">  TG4RunConfiguration </a> object (see  <a href="http://ivana.home.cern.ch/ivana/examples_html/index.html">  examples </a> for more details):
+The choice of the navigation is done via the option specified with creating [TG4RunConfiguration](http://ivana.home.cern.ch/ivana/g4vmc_html/classTG4RunConfiguration.html) object (see  [VMC examples](http://ivana.home.cern.ch/ivana/examples_html/index.html) for more details):

 - `geomVMCtoGeant4`   - geometry defined via VMC, G4 native navigation
 - `geomVMCtoRoot`     - geometry defined via VMC, Root navigation